alexbowen/tandem-weather/README.md

 I spent 3-4 hours on developing this but in that time frame I did not get the time to implement the requirement of the CSV data source.
 I would be totally willing to discuss how this could be implemeted in any discussions.

+I used create-react-app (see below) for some initial boilerplate to save some time.

 ## Instructions to run the application

 Please install NPM dependencies with `npm i` from the project root.
 This application was developed using node 8.9.0 and is untested on other versions.
+I have only developed and tested this using Chrome browser.

 Now start the main application